anushadatar/ChordRecognition/code/README.md

 This defaults to using a scale where A4 is at 440Hz.
-To provide a new definition file, include a dictionary of float keys and string values of the frequencies and notes and also provide a sorted list of the frequencies keys.
+To provide a new definition file, include a dictionary of float keys and string values of the frequencies and notes and also provide a sorted list of the possible frequencies.

 To run note recognition on a file, run:
 '$ python3 Note.py /your/file/here.wav'